frank-email-sms/sendcloud-sms-go/README.md

 result, err := client.SendSmsTemplate(args)
 if err != nil {
     // Handle the error, for example, by printing it or returning
-    panic(err)
+    log.Fatal(err)
 }
 ```

 ### 5. Handle the Result

-Finally, you can perform further actions based on the `result` (whose type and structure depend on the `smslib` package's definition), such as printing the result or passing it to other functions.
+Finally, you can perform further actions based on the `result` (whose type and structure depend on the `smsClient` package's definition), such as printing the result or passing it to other functions.

 ### Complete Example